PenAir Flight 3296

 PenAir Flight 3296 was a domestic scheduled flight from Ted Stevens Anchorage International Airport in Anchorage, Alaska, to Unalaska Airport on Amaknak Island in the Aleutian Chain of Alaska.
-On October 17, 2019, the Saab 2000 operating the flight overran the runway after landing at its destination airport.
+On October 17, 2019, the Saab 2000 operating the flight overran the runway after landing at Unalaska Airport.
 Of the 42 passengers and crew on board, one passenger (identified as David Allan Oltman) was fatally injured when a propeller blade penetrated the fuselage, one was seriously injured and ten suffered minor injuries.
 The aircraft was substantially damaged during the accident and written off.

+Aircraft and Crew

+The aircraft involved was a Saab 2000, registered N686PA.
+It was manufactured in 1995 and had a serial number of 2000-017.
+It was equipped with two Allison AE2100A turboprop engines.

+The captain of the flight was 56-year-old Paul Wells.
+He had over 14,000 flight hours, with 131 being on the Saab 2000.
+The first officer was 39-year-old Justin Lunn.
+He also had about 14,000 hours.